alexmcsw/R-Bootcamp/README.md

 # R Boot camp

+This bootcamp was created by Alexandra McSween for the Innovation Surge Team in 2022.

 ## Description

 This repository contains tutorials, exercises, and additional resources for participants of the IST R Bootcamp.